Baqend/guide/src/index.md

 ## Auto login

-The Baqend SDK will check while the initialization phase, if the user is already registered and has been previously logged in.
-When he is a new user he is anonym and no user object will be associated with the DB otherwise the user will be automatically relogged in and the `DB.User.me` object will be set.
+The Baqend SDK checks during the initialization, if the user is already registered and has been logged in.
+A new user is anonymous and no user object will be associated with the DB.
+Returning users will be automatically logged in and the `DB.User.me` object will be set.
 ```js
 if (DB.User.me) {
     // user is logged in